 Face cleanser: Juice Beauty.
 It varies from person to person, I have acne-prone skin so I choose this one.
 As long as it’s organic, you can try different ones.

 Pillow case - 100% Organic Silk, This was my birthday present to myself.
 Silk pillowcases are good for skin, anti-aging, and retaining moisture in face and hair.
 Organic ensures you’re not resting your face on pesticide-filled cotton and flame-retardant fluids.
 It’s a splurge but I LOVE my silk pillowcase.
-Maybe ask for it as a gift from the bf? wink.
+Maybe ask for it for Xmas? :)

 Anti-aging around eyes: Rosehip oil(any brand is good, as long as it’s organic and cold-pressed) I recommend this one: